tbm-2303/OLA3-db/performanceReport.md

 | Number of retries due to version mismatch | [9] |

 **Observations:**
-- [The thread that happens ot be first updates the version. all the subsequent transactions will first fail beacuse of this version mismatch(OCC).
-The 9 failing thread will then all retry.
-On the the retry they all fail due to the player already being registered. this will also be reflected in the console but with 10 threads its to big to include screenshot.]
+- Only one thread registered a player.
+All the subsequent transactions first failed due to version mismatch(OCC).
+The 9 failing threads all retried.
+On the the retry they all failed due to the player already being registered in that tournament.
+This will also be reflected in the console but with 10 threads its to big to include screenshot.

 ---